Updated 6 March 2020

 But in order to protect patient data, you need to have patients in the first place.
-That’s where marketing strategies comes in.
+That’s where a marketing strategy comes in.

-Let’s say you want to start an email newsletter or email marketing campaign to get the word out about your practice and encourage current patients to refer you.
-Do you have to be HIPAA compliant when it comes to healthcare marketing purposes?
+Let’s say you want to start an email newsletter to get the word out about your practice and encourage current patients to refer your practice.
+Do you have to be HIPAA compliant when it comes to HIPAA compliant email marketing?
 And if so, how do you become HIPAA compliant?

-Do healthcare marketing emails have to be HIPAA compliant?
+Do marketing emails have to be HIPAA compliant?

-So what should you look for to ensure your email marketing efforts are following HIPAA rules?
+So how can you ensure your email marketing efforts are following HIPAA rules?
 Follow these guidelines below.

-When patients subscribe to your email list, you need to have three things:
+When patients subscribe to your email list, you need to do three things:

 - Inform your patients via written authorization that they will be receiving emails related to marketing activities

-- Remind them why they opted-in for your emails (i.e. baby products or health-related products, news from your practice, refill reminders, a promotional gift or discount coupons, care coordination, etc.)
+- Remind them why they opted-in for your emails (i.e. news from your practice, refill reminders, promotional gifts or discount coupons, care coordination, etc.)

-- The option to unsubscribe at any time
+- Include the option to unsubscribe at any time

-On top of making sure your email marketing service is HIPAA compliant and that you have a HIPAA compliant email provider in place, healthcare organizations need to comply with other regulations for marketing communications too.
+On top of making sure your email marketing service is HIPAA compliant, healthcare organizations need to comply with other regulations for marketing communications too.

-Imagine sending an email blast to your patient list of 200 or 2,000 patients, only to find out that there is a piece of individual patient information that you overlooked before you hit send.
+If you choose a standard marketing vendor, make sure you only send the most generic email blasts which contain no PHI.
+Imagine sending an email blast to your patient list of 200 or 2,000 patients, only to find out that there was a piece of individual patient information that you overlooked before you hit send.
 Bam - that's a HIPAA violation.